rottenivy/ST-Matching/README.md

 # ST-Matching
 A Python implementation of the ST-Matching algorithm for low-sampling-rate GPS trajectories [1].

 > [1] Lou, Y., Zhang, C., Zheng, Y., Xie, X., Wang, W. and Huang, Y., 2009, November.
 Map-matching for low-sampling-rate GPS trajectories.
 In Proceedings of the 17th ACM SIGSPATIAL international conference on advances in geographic information systems (pp. 352-361).
 ACM.

+Note that codes of the 'S (spatial)' part of the algorithm is currently unavailable in this distribution.

 # Getting Started

 Files containing the geographical information of the road network you want to match your trajectories to are requied: